 Te Kooti Arikirangi Te Tūruki was a prophet who came to prominence after escaping from the Chatham Islands (Rēkohu), where he had been imprisoned by the Crown.
 During his imprisonment he believed he was instructed by God and told to teach the people.
 He escaped in 1868 by capturing a supply ship, the Rifleman, and took along 300 fellow prisoners (including women and children).
 When they arrived back on mainland New Zealand they raised their right hands in thanksgiving to God, which is the origin of the name Ringatū (the upraised hand).

 In 1875 Te Kooti turned the movement into a church.
 Rather than having church buildings, Ringatū services are held at marae.
 Ministers are known as tohunga.
 In 1915 Ringatū tohunga were gazetted as ministers under the Marriage Act.
 In 1928 a formal constitution for the church was registered under the Incorporated Societies Act.
 Initially, the leader of the church was known as a bishop, but this later became president.
 At a large gathering held at Ruatoki in 1938, the decision was made to call the head of the church the Poutikanga.
-In 2013 there were 12,639 adherents of Ringatū.
+In 2018 there were more than 10,000 Ringatū adherents.

 The sabbath is observed by Ringatū on the Saturday, and gatherings are held on the 12th day of the month.
 Additionally, there are four important days, or ra, on the Ringatū calendar, which are known as ngā pou o te tau (the pillars of the year).
 They are 1 January, 1 June, 1 July, and 1 November.
 The importance of 1 January originates from Exodus 40:2, which makes reference to observing the first day of the first month.
 1 July marks the beginning of the seventh month, the ‘sabbath of the sabbath’.
 Te huamata, the planting rite, is on 1 June, while te pure, the harvesting rite, is held on 1 November (or 1 December in some areas).